mehulagg/gitlab/doc/administration/monitoring/prometheus/gitlab_exporter.md

 For instance, in multi-node setups that contain a large number of Prometheus scrapers but only a few monitoring nodes, you may decide to run a multi-threaded server such as Puma instead.

-For example, to change the server used to Puma:
+To change the Rack server to Puma:

 1. Edit `/etc/gitlab/gitlab.rb`.
 1. Add, or find and uncomment, the following line, and set it to `puma`: